In this story

 LLM Red Teaming: Simulating Adversarial Attacks on Your LLM

-LLM Red Teaming is a a way to test and evaluate LLMs through intentional adversarial prompting to help uncover any underlying undesirable or harmful model vulnerabilities.
+Red Teaming LLM is a a way to test and evaluate LLMs through intentional adversarial prompting to help uncover any underlying undesirable or harmful model vulnerabilities.
 In other words, red teaming tries to get an LLM to output inappropriate responses that would be considered unsafe.

 Failures in LLM Responses to Red Team Prompts (Perez et al.)